jeffqchen/DC2VGA/README.md

 <img src="./Pics/Asm_10.jpg" width="400px" />

-Now, fit the completed internal into the bottom shell, then put the top shell over it and close it up.
+Now, fit the completed internals into the bottom shell, then put the top shell over it and close it up.

 <img src="./Pics/03.jpg" width="400px" />